MDentro/OrderSystemTesting/README.md

   The code editor used during production can be downloaded here: https://www.jetbrains.com/idea/download/#section=windows

 * Postman:
-  The application which replaced the frontend can be downloaden here: https://identity.getpostman.com/signup
+  The application which replaced the frontend can be downloaded here: https://identity.getpostman.com/signup

 * Maven:
   Which is used as project management tool is already included in IntelliJ IDEA.
 When using another IDE you can download